 This page is part of the Safetots Crisis SOPs, a framework for prevention and treatment of the most relevant crisis situations in pediatric anaesthesia.

-Major perioperative haemorrhage is the leading cause of severe morbidity and mortality in children and its successful management requires close co-operation with the surgical team.
+Major perioperative hemorrhage is the leading cause of severe morbidity and mortality in children and its successful management requires close co-operation with the surgical team.

 Unexpected major surgical hemorrhage is the leading cause for perioperative cardiac arrests in children.
 Morbidity and mortality during major hemorrhage is related to insufficient venous access, inadequate monitoring, underestimation of blood loss, lack of control of clotting and access to blood products.